By George Sells

 “A way to prevent fake news,” she says.
-“Rumors are running rampant throughout the colonies during the revolutionary war, and the declaration and the broadside is the way to fight those rumors.
-And so they print them because it’s a lot faster than handwriting and it’s also an official document.
-So these would be read in town squares by ministers or town officials.”
+“Rumors are running rampant throughout the colonies during the Revolutionary War, and the Declaration and the broadside is the way to fight those rumors.
+They print them because it’s a lot faster than handwriting and it’s also an official document.
+So, these would be read in town squares by ministers or town officials.”

 This copy was not intended to be a part of history’s archives.
 People of the time would have considered it little more than litter.

 “Broadsides are usually printed on one side, which is why they’re called a broadside,” Brand says, “and it’s usually hung in a town square, on a church door, somewhere like that and then tossed away.
 Once everybody knew the news, you didn’t have to keep them anymore.
 So we’re very lucky some of these survived.”